Batch Policy Learning in Average Reward Markov Decision Processes

 \item There exists two constants $C_2, C_3$ such that $J_2\left\{\g (\cdot, \cdot; \eta, Q)\right\} \leq C_2 + C_3 J_1(Q)$ holds for all $\eta \in \R$, $Q \in \F$ and $\pi \in \Pi$.

 \end{enumerate}

 \end{assumption}

-\begin{remark} Note that in the coupled estimator of $\tilde Q^\pi$, we do not require the much stronger condition that the Bellman error for every tuple of $(\eta, Q, \pi)$ is correctly modeled by $\G$.
+\begin{remark} Assumption \ref{b3_2} basically assumes that the non-parametric function class $\mathcal{F}$ can model $\tilde{Q}^\pi$ correctly, which is mild.
+Note that in the coupled estimator of $\tilde Q^\pi$, we do not require the much stronger condition that the Bellman error for every tuple of $(\eta, Q, \pi)$ is correctly modeled by $\G$.
 In other words, $\EE[\delta^\pi(Z_t; \eta, Q)|S_t=\cdot, A_t=\cdot]$ is not required to belong to $\G$.
 Instead, the combination of conditions \ref{b3_3} and \ref{b4_2} is enough to guarantee the consistency of the coupled estimator (recall that the Bellman error is zero at $\{\V^{\pi}, \tilde Q^\pi\}$).
 The last condition \ref{b5_2} essentially requires the transition matrix is sufficiently smooth so that the complexity of the projected Bellman error, $J_2\left\{\g (\cdot, \cdot; \eta, Q)\right\}$, can be controlled by $J_1(Q)$, the complexity of $Q$ (see \cite{farahmand2016regularized} for an example).

 \end{remark}

 A similar set of conditions are employed to bound the estimation of ratio function.
 For $\pi \in \Pi$ and $H \in \F$, define the projected error: where, as before, $\Delta^\pi(Z_t; H) = 1 - H(S_t, A_t) + \sum_{a'} \pi(a'|S_{t+1}) H(S_{t+1}, a')$.